douglasbrandao21/pokedex-chatbot/README.md

 - What are the abilities of <some pokemon>?
 - What came before <some pokemon>?
 - What’s the evolution chain of <some pokemon>?

+Used DialogFlow to implement a chatbot and ngrok to export the local server.